ardavanghaffari/confident-spring/5-spring-database/README.md

 We're going to use an in-memory [H2 database](https://www.h2database.com/html/main.html).
 No installation is needed.
 It is available as a dependency along with the necessary JDBC driver.
 This is why it is used, by default, as a testing database in Spring Boot.
+That is only if the H2 dependency is present on the classpath.
+Spring boot doesn't add H2 automatically.

 For an overview of all popular database libraries & APIs in Java, refer to [this article](https://www.marcobehler.com/guides/java-databases).